What is this blog about?

-Hello and welcome to my website, which is a place for me to store all my notes as I blog away as a software enthusiast.
+Hello and welcome to my tech blog, which is a place for me to store all my notes as I blog away as a software enthusiast.